- Dr Thomas Molony

 - Research Interests

-- African elections, African security, African politics, Tanzania, Kenya, East Africa, Swahili, Research methods in Africa, African informal economies, Mobile phones in Africa, ICT in Africa, African Studies, African history, African biography, Social media
+- African elections, African security, African politics, Tanzania, Kenya, East Africa, Swahili, Research methods in Africa, ICT in Africa, African Studies, African history, African biography, Security, Social media in Africa, Security

 Guidance and Feedback Hours